 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- A few drops of Mineral Oil (if you use white chocolate chips)
+- 2-3 drops Mineral Oil (if you use white chocolate chips)

 - Line a sheet pan or plate with parchment paper (so that you can store in the fridge easily).